Watch a 48-minute video recording eligible for MOC Section 2 credit of the panel discussion in Montreal, Que.

 Here’s how to prompt the transfer of your data in time for the CMQ’s reporting deadline

-Step 1: Please consent to the data transfer via your CMQ account if you haven’t already done so
+Step 1: Please consent to the data transfer by contacting the CMQ if you haven’t already done so

-Note: Your data will not be transferred unless you have clicked the consent box in your CMQ account.
-You can only give consent via the CMQ’s platform and not through MAINPORT ePortfolio.
+Note: Your data will not be transferred until you have authorized the CMQ to request a data transfer.
+You can only give consent through contacting the CMQ and not through MAINPORT ePortfolio.

 Step 2: Proactively report all activities by Feb 19, 2021

 - Once you have prompted your data transfer, you will still need to log in to your CMQ platform to trigger the download of your data from MAINPORT to your CMQ profile.